cascadiajs/2014.cascadiajs.com/proposals/a-HAPI-alternative-to-REST_jheising.md

 20 GOTO 10
 ```

 While arguably his career has gone downhill ever since, Jim has had a hell of a lot of fun as a designer, engineer and entreprenuer.
-As a designer and software engineer, Jim has designed and built a number of successful products ranging from VOIP servers, to industrial control systems, to top-selling mobile apps— he even wrote Perl Jam's first official iPhone app.
-As an entreprenuer Jim co-founded and took Click Commerce public in 2000, and sold Giant Company Software to Microsoft in 2004.
-More recently Jim co-founded Red Foundry, Inc. and is currently working on the Internet Of Things (IOT) with http://buglabs.net and http://dweet.io.
+As a designer and software engineer, Jim has designed and built a number of successful products ranging from VOIP servers, to industrial automation systems, to top-selling mobile apps— he even wrote Perl Jam's first official iPhone app.
+As an entreprenuer Jim co-founded Click Commerce, Inc. and saw it to an IPO in 2000, and sold Giant Company Software to Microsoft in 2004.
+More recently Jim founded Red Foundry, Inc. and is currently working on the Internet Of Things (IOT) with http://buglabs.net and http://dweet.io.

 [@jimheising]:http://twitter.com/jimheising
 [jheising]:http://github.com/jheising